KING Tutorial: Gene Mapping

 --tdt implements the well-known Transmission/Disequilibrium Test for family data that consist of parent-affected child trios.

---mtscore implements a score test for association between a SNP and a quantitative trait.
+--lmm implements a linear mixed models for association between a SNP and a quantitative trait.

-Although the statistics is standard, the computing is very efficient for a lot of traits, e.g., in eQTL/pQTL/meQTL/mQTL analysis,
+The LMM implementation here is quite efficient, especially for a lot of traits, e.g., in eQTL/pQTL/meQTL/mQTL analysis,

 where association needs to be examined exhaustively between each of the 10,000s of traits and 100,0000s of SNPs.